On this page:

 Flight operations and the impact on the environment

-The airborne surveys are expected to start in late 2020 and will take several months to complete.
+The airborne gravity surveys are being flown throughout 2021/2022 and will take several months to complete.

-An independent air safety audit will be conducted on the aircraft and flight plans.
+An independent air safety audit has been conducted on the aircraft and flight plans.
 Flying will only occur in favourable weather conditions.

-The survey planes are normal aircraft with scientific instruments on board.
+The DHC-6 Twin Otter and Cessna Caravan are a standard aircraft with scientific instruments on board.
 Noise levels on the ground will be transient and less than the sound of a passing motorbike.

 Specialised gravity-sensing instrumentation will be used to measure extremely small variations in the earth’s natural gravitational pull.
-The gravity instruments are passive and do not emit any signals, or impact people, animals or infrastructure in any way.
+The gravity instruments are passive and do not emit any signals, or impact people, animals or infrastructure.

 The data and gravity model will improve height determination from GPS positioning to an accuracy of a few centimetres.
-The changes will support productive and effective land management and technological innovation, as well as meeting community expectations of reliable GPS positioning in Victoria.
+The changes will support productive and effective land management and technological innovation, and meet community expectations of reliable GPS positioning in Victoria.